Proof-of-Learning with Incentive Security: Background and Related Work

 The blockchain, as a decentralized and transparent infrastructure, has an inherent affinity for applications in trustworthy AI \cite{nassar2020blockchain}.
 Furthermore, the innate element of cryptocurrency tokens can also serve as economic incentives for participation \cite{lee2019decentralized}.

-Three recent methodologies that implement trustworthy AI in the blockchain platform are zero-knowledge machine learning (zkML) \cite{zkml}, optimistic machine learning (opML) \cite{conway2024opml} and Proof-of-Sampling (spML) \cite{zhang2024proof}.
-The method of zkML utilizes the tool of zero-knowledge proof to secure the integrity of ML training, but the nature of zero-knowledge proof makes the protocol extremely computationally inefficient.
-The methods of opML and spML both adopt economic incentives in the protocol and reduce the computational overheads to one or a few additional passes of retraining of the model, but neither of them effectively addresses the Verifier's Dilemma to prevent verifiers from being lazy when the fraction of dishonest provers is \emph{arbitrarily} low\footnote{opML utilizes constant staking penalty that works when the fraction $\epsilon$ of dishonest provers is at least a small constant, but does not work uniformly when $\epsilon \to 0$.}.
+Three recent methodologies that implement trustworthy AI in the blockchain platform are zero-knowledge machine learning (zkML) \cite{zkml}, optimistic machine learning (opML) \cite{conway2024opml} and Proof-of-Sampling (PoSP) \cite{zhang2024proof}.
+The method of zkML utilizes the tool of zero-knowledge proof to secure the integrity of inference, but the nature of zero-knowledge proof makes the protocol extremely inefficient.
+The methods of opML and PoSP adopt economic incentives in the protocol and reduce the computational overheads to one or a few additional passes of computation, but opML effectively addresses the Verifier's Dilemma to prevent verifiers from being lazy when the fraction of dishonest provers is \emph{arbitrarily} low\footnote{It utilizes constant penalty that works when the fraction $\epsilon$ of dishonest provers is at least a small constant, but does not work uniformly when $\epsilon \to 0$.}, and the small challenging probability of PoSP leads to high staking requirements of verifiers and low detection probabilities of cheats, which undermine the user-friendliness and robustness of the protocol.
 In comparison, our mechanism has a computational overhead as low as a small fraction of one training pass, and it utilizes the capture-the-flag protocol to bypass the Verifier's Dilemma (See Section~\ref{subsec:verifier:strategy} and Theorem~\ref{thm:verifier:dilemma}) and prevent lazy verifiers robustly when there are arbitrarily few or no cheating provers.
+Besides, \cite{zhao2024takes} proposed a peer-prediction methodology to evaluate verifiers' reports against each other when no centralized ground-truth is available, which inspired our design of the multi-verifier voting scheme, and also showed the \emph{compactness} criteria indicating that the high-penalty protocol in \cite{conway2024opml,zhang2024proof} may undermine robustness compared to our design.
+We show the comparison of the related protocols in Table~\ref{table:comparison}.

 Hence, the family of Proof-of-Learning mechanisms, especially in the paradigm of Proof-of-Computation, not only serves as a fundamental mechanism to maintain the reliability of blockchain systems but also has the potential for the development of low-overhead decentralized computing power markets.